Orton Cone Box Show: Shows from the 1990s

 The show experienced a period of inactivity following the departure of Bill Bracker from Kansas University shortly after the third show.
 In 1993 Inge Balch, Professor of Art at Baker University, Kansas, asked Bracker for his blessing to revive the show.

-With the support of both Orton and the University the fourth show opened in 1994 at the Holt-Russell Gallery at Baker University.
+With the support of both Orton and the university the fourth show opened in 1994 at the Holt-Russell Gallery at Baker University.
 Work from potters from several countries have been exhibited.
-Subsequently the Cone Box Show has become a biennial event.
+Subsequently, the Cone Box Show became a biennial event.